 In 2014, he formed a new contemporary repertory company in San Francisco, SFDanceworks.
 The first two seasons have played to sold out houses and the company has presented works by Alejandro Cerrudo, Lar Lubovitch, José Limón, and world premieres by Penny Saunders, James Graham, Danielle Rowe, Dana Genshaft, and James Sofranko.

-He has also created many original choreographic works, including two for the San Francisco Ballet School Trainee program (Means to an End, Mozart Symphony), SFDanceworks (Z), Long Beach Ballet (Brandenberg), and Marin Dance Theater (The Beaten Path).
+He has also created many original choreographic works, including three for the San Francisco Ballet School Trainee program (Means to an End, Mozart Symphony, Rendezvous), SFDanceworks (Homing, Z), Long Beach Ballet (Brandenberg), and Marin Dance Theater (The Beaten Path).
 James also works as a repetiteur for Yuri Possokhov, resident choreographer for San Francisco Ballet, and has staged his ballets on Cincinnati Ballet, Colorado Ballet, and San Francisco Ballet.

-In July of 2018, Sofranko will assume the position of artistic director of the Grand Rapids Ballet in Michigan, while continuing to develop and direct SFDanceworks.
+In July of 2018, Sofranko assumed the position of artistic director of the Grand Rapids Ballet in Michigan, while continuing to develop and direct SFDanceworks.